jrenken/qgis-PosiView/README.md

 ## Features

-The Plugin reads usually NMEA formatted data from USBL or other navigation devices and displays the object as scaled symbols on the canvas.
+The Plugin reads usually NMEA formatted data from USBL or other navigation devices and displays the object as scaled symbol on the canvas.

 Additionally the positions are displayed in several docked windows.